Liquor licence types

 Risk classification: moderate

-This authority allows you to sell alcohol to guests staying at your accommodation to drink at the licensed premises.
+This authority allows you to sell alcohol to anyone to drink at the licensed premises if meals, accommodation and motor fuel and oils are available to buy.

 Key conditions include:

-• Standard days and hours of operation are 7am to midnight every day of the year except Good Friday and Christmas Day.
+• Standard days and hours of operation are 7am to midnight every day of the year except Christmas Day.

-• Standard hours may be extended from midnight to 7am every day of the year except Good Friday and Christmas Day if fuel, meals and accommodation are available to buy during those hours.
+• Standard hours may be extended from midnight to 7am every day of the year except Good Friday and Christmas Day.

-• Accommodation must consist of three separate rooms or units, and be able to accommodate at least six patrons.
+• Accommodation must consist of at least 3 separate rooms or units, and be able to accommodate at least 6 patrons in total.

 • A full meal must be available to buy as follows: